Calling external commands from nur

 The way nu shell handles pipelines is a bit different from normal UNIX shells.
 For me this is part of the nu superpowers and the reason I think nu is the perfect choice for building a task runner.

 Normal UNIX shells always use text to pass data from stdout (or stderr) to the next command via stdin.
 This is pretty easy to implement and a very slim contract to follow. nu however works quite different from this.
-Instead of passing test when using pipelines it tried to use structured data - think of this like passing JSON between the different command.
+Instead of passing text when using pipelines, it tries to use structured data.
+Think of this like, passing JSON between the different commands.
 This increases the flexibility and structured way to work with the data in a great way.

 For example getting the ID of a running container in docker would look somewhat like this in a normal UNIX shell: